JulianDomingo/WebSecurity/project3/README.md

   * [ ]  Required: If tokens do not match, show an error message.
   * [ ]  Required: Make sure that a logged-in user can use pages as expected.

+7\.
+XSS Protection
-7\. [ ]  Required: Ensure the application is not vulnerable to XSS attacks.
+  * [ ]  Required: Ensure the application is not vulnerable to XSS attacks.

+8\.
+SQLI Protection
-8\. [ ]  Required: Ensure the application is not vulnerable to SQL Injection attacks.
+  * [ ]  Required: Ensure the application is not vulnerable to SQL Injection attacks.

+9\.
+Final Penetration Testing
-9\. [ ]  Required: Run all tests from Objective 1 again and confirm that your application is no longer vulnerable to any test.
+  * [ ] Required: Run all tests from Objective 1 again and confirm that your application is no longer vulnerable to any test.

 The following advanced user stories are optional: